PrestaShop and Shopify are two popular options for building ecommerce websites, but which one is the better choice?

 Being able to manage your stock efficiently and effectively is a hugely important part of running an online store and there are three main areas to this, which are:

 - Managing your inventory

 The add new product page in PrestaShop is well laid out and they have kept it relatively simple with a few tabs to work through in order to create a new product.
-They have also kept the amount of sections in each tab to a minimum, so that you are not overloaded with options.
+They have also kept the number of sections in each tab to a minimum so that you are not overloaded with options.

-Organising your products is very simple as PrestaShop has opted for a traditional category set up, which allows you to create parent and child categories and you add products to categories on the product creation/edit screen.
+Organizing your products is very simple as PrestaShop has opted for a traditional category setup, which allows you to create parent and child categories and you add products to categories on the product creation/edit screen.

-Managing your inventory in PrestaShop isn’t the best as they have limited bulk editors and in the main products overview page you can only activate, deactivate, duplicate or delete products on bulk.
-To manage inventory, you need to go into the stock section of the dashboard or go in and edit each product individually, which once again, this isn’t the most optimal workflow.
+Managing your inventory in PrestaShop isn’t the best as they have limited bulk editors and on the main products overview page, you can only activate, deactivate, duplicate or delete products in bulk.
+To manage inventory, you need to go into the stock section of the dashboard or go in and edit each product individually, which once again isn’t the most optimal workflow.

-When it comes to organising your inventory, Shopify do things a little bit differently to most platforms as they have created their own collections system, which can be set up in one of two ways.
+When it comes to organizing your inventory, Shopify does things a little bit differently from most platforms as they have created their own collections system, which can be set up in one of two ways.

-The first and arguably easiest for people who are new to the platform is to create a manual collection and what this means is that you create the collection and then manually add the products to it, this is very similar to a traditional category system.
+The first and arguably easiest for people who are new to the platform is to create a manual collection as you create the collection and then manually add the products to it, this is very similar to a traditional category system.

-When it comes to managing your inventory, Shopify have created a few different ways in which you can do this.
-The first is the Inventory page and this is great for quickly and easily updating the stock quantity of your listings.
+When it comes to managing your inventory, Shopify has created a few different ways in which you can do this.
+The first is the Inventory page and this is great for quickly and easily update the stock quantity of your listings.